module specification

 b.
 A small Pilot Study

-4. Produce a fluently written piece of work, that may include audio-visual artefacts, that generates evidence-informed knowledges relevant to social work practice and reflecting critically on the process of learning
+4. Produce a fluent written or audio-visual piece of work that generates evidence-informed knowledges relevant to practice and reflecting critically on the process of learning

 Bibliography